 - conferral of tenure to an Associate Professor (hired at this rank without tenure from outside NC State)

 - promotion from Associate Professor to Professor

-Refresh your understanding of the Statement of Mutual Expectations and the standards and procedures documented in your College RPT Rule and your Department RPT Rule.
+Refresh your understanding of the Statement of Faculty Responsibilities and the standards and procedures documented in your College RPT Rule and your Department RPT Rule.
 Take particular note of your role in the Consultation in RPT Review and be prepared to participate in the Written Assessments, Recommendations and Responses in RPT.

 Keep in mind, the DVF is comprised of tenured Professors for promotions to the rank of Professor (including both tenure and non-tenure tracks) and tenured Professors and tenured Associate Professors for all other cases.
 Professors in the Phased Retirement Program are NOT eligible to vote since they no longer have tenure.